 - Adjustable Rate Mortgage

-A fixed rate mortgage is when the interest rate and your monthly payment fixed for the entire term of the loan (they never change).
-Fixed rate loans come in various terms including a 30 year fixed, 20 year fixed and a 10 year fixed rate option.
-Additional terms include a 25 year term and a 10 year term.
+A fixed-rate mortgage is when the interest rate and your monthly payment are fixed for the entire term of the loan (they never change).
+Fixed-rate loans come in various terms, including a 30-year fixed, 20-year fixed, and a 10-year fixed rate option.
+Additional terms include a 25-year term and a 10-year term.

 An Adjustable Rate Mortgage (aka ARM’s) are loans that have an initial fixed period where the rate and the payment do not change.
-After the fixed period the rate and the payment adjust.
-Adjustable rate loans are based on a thirty year term and the three fixed period options include a 5 year, 7 year and a 10 year fixed term.
-After the fixed term is up the rate you are paying is based on a margin and an index.
+After the fixed period, the rate and the payment adjust.
+Adjustable rate loans are based on a 30-year term, and the three fixed period options include a 5-year, 7-year, and a 10-year fixed term.
+After the fixed term is up, the rate you are paying is based on a margin and an index.